-“She really has the gift.
+“They really have the gift.
 You can feel it.”

-An eclectic flutist and composer whose early music education came in the bunk of a semi-truck, Ammon Swinbank can be heard playing contemporary classical, jazz, blues, rock, electroacoustic and freely improvised music.
-Ammon’s life was forever changed after hearing Jimi Hendrix’ Star Spangled Banner while bouncing along amber waves of grain miles away from home.
-Two months later, a flutist could be heard playing in the elementary school gymnasium and they thought it sounded like an angel singing.
-They were also deeply impacted by Tori Amos, Pink Floyd, Rasputina, Amalia Rodrigues, Chavela Vargas and Hildegard von Bingen.
-They then spent the remainder of their school years in wind band or locked away in Thornton High School’s only practice room.
+An eclectic flutist and composer whose early music education came in the bunk of a semi-truck, Ammon Swinbank can be heard playing contemporary classical, jazz, blues, electroacoustic and free improvised music.
+At the age of ten, Ammon’s life was forever changed after hearing Jimi Hendrix’ Star Spangled Banner on the truck’s custom speakers miles away from home.
+They spent the remainder of their school years in wind band or locked away in the local high school’s only practice room.

-Ammon’s early years as a musician were spent in Denver where they were a part of Railroad Street Jazz West and the flute choir of Metropolitan State University.
+Ammon’s years as a budding professional were spent in Denver where they were a part of Railroad Street Jazz West and the flute choir of Metropolitan State University.
 They were also a guest of local band Still Light.
-In 2009 they had the opportunity to perform at Dazzle, premiering the works of local composer such as Janet Spangenberg.
-With these groups, Ammon performed at celebrations, local venues such as Gypsy House and Mercury Café and once for the Fraternal Order of Eagles.
-Ammon studied flute with Dr. Michelle Stanley and Dr. Nancy Andrew and fell in love with Miles Davis, Claude Debussy, Toru Takemitsu and Eric Dolphy to name a few.
-Ammon also began teaching beginning flutists while continuing to perform around Denver and writing their first flute solos: Chromatic Solo and Deep Freeze.
+In 2009 they had the opportunity to perform new works by local composers at Dazzle on 9th and Lincoln.
+Ammon also performed at local venues such as Gypsy House and Mercury Café.
+They began teaching beginning flutists while continuing to perform around Denver and writing their first flute pieces: Chromatic Solo and Deep Freeze.

 *Ammon prefers the gender neutral pronouns they/them.